Four Types of EMI Issues OEMs Should Know About

 Standard vs. Custom Products

 At J.W.
 Speaker, we design and manufacture both standard and custom products.
 For our standard products, we’ve established a set of high standards by which we design and test for electromagnetic compliance.
 For custom products, we design, test, and manufacture to meet your exact specifications.
-In the event that you do not have EMI specifications, we’ll provide you with a list of industrial EMI standards to review and approve before we start on the design.
+If you do not have EMI specifications, we’ll provide you with a list of industrial EMI standards to review and approve before we start on the design.

 ECE Reg.
 10

-If you have specific questions about EMI or how our lights comply with EMI standards, please call us toll free at 1-800-558-7288 or send us an e-mail at firstname.lastname@example.org.
-Our experienced staff will be happy to answer any questions that you may have.
+If you have specific questions about electromagnetic interference or how our lights comply with EMI standards, contact us at 1-800-558-7288 or email@example.com.